 Bazodee is musical dramady about two people from different backgrounds finding love through a common interest: MUSIC.
 It will make you laugh, steups (kiss your teeth) or have ‘wha de jail is dis?’
 (OMG) moments, but the movie overall shows how music not only inspires but unifies people.

-Exposes Viewers to Trinidadian Culture
+It Exposes Viewers to Trinidadian Culture

 From the Red-Band maxi taxi and seeing familiar streets throughout the movie, I was hyped!
-Bazodee is set around Carnival, one of (if not the biggest) cultural celebrations in Trinidad and Tobago.
+Bazodee the movie is set around Trinidad Carnival, one of (if not the biggest) cultural celebrations in Trinidad and Tobago.
 The movie gives viewers a taste of j’ourvet, the streets of Port of Spain during Carnival time and the connection Trinidadians have to it’s African and Indian roots.

 It’s Caribbean Made